mckennapsean/dissertation/chapters/background.md

   - revisit framing of intro here: nod to DAF as way to combine them all, how they are disparate, and why that matters

+Design can mean many things,
+but visualization design is about the planning and creation of a particular chart or complex visualization system.

 As the field of visualization matures, theories and models that capture the *how* of visualization design have become more prevalent, from evaluation